vparrello/FIG-Bioinformatics-Course/1 - Representative Genomes/1.3 - Kmers and Jaccard Similarities/Kmer Exercise 1 - What are Kmers.md

 # NOTES:
   Once we show Grimoire as fallible, should we start the pseudocode?
-  We need a self check for terms like: kmer, dna, protein
+  We need a self check for terms like: kmer, dna, protein tool that reads a fasta and spits out all the kmers that appear in the file write a tool that reads a FASTA file and writes a two column file with the kmer and the sequence it came from
+    Spit out to standard err any kmers that have a bad character (not inside agct)